Autonomy, Meloni goes on the attack: "Civil war tones from the opposition"

 WATCH THE VIDEO

-“The most ridiculous thing is the disjointed opposition on autonomy.
-They accuse us of wanting to divide Italy but it is worth remembering some background: the idea of attributing more autonomy is not an invention of the center-right and myself but a principle present in the Constitution with Title V, a reform launched in 2001 approved by majority vote under the government of Amato, a government of the left and confirmed by the Italians with the referendum”, Meloni stated.We have, he underlined, identified a framework of rules to implement differentiated autonomy and we are doing so now because several regions have asked to follow up on that reform.
+“The most ridiculous thing is the opposition split over autonomy.
+They accuse us of wanting to split Italy but it is worth remembering some background facts: the idea of granting more autonomy is not an invention of the centre-right and myself but a principle present in the Constitution with Title V, a reform launched in 2001 approved by a majority under the government of Amato, a left-wing government and confirmed by the Italians with the referendum”, stated Meloni.
+“We have, he underlined, identified a framework of rules to implement differentiated autonomy and we are doing so now because several regions have asked to follow up on that reform.
 Regions such as Lombardy and Veneto governed by the centre-right have done so and also held referendums, but Emilia Romagna, led by the PD, also did so in 2018.
 But many other regions have also asked for more autonomy such as Liguria but also Tuscany led by the PD, even De Luca’s Campania which today is tearing De Luca’s clothes.
 It is difficult to say that Elly Schlein did not agree with De Luca given that he nominated him in the elections.
 Bonaccini in 2018 defined autonomy as an opportunity”.

 “There full implementation of autonomy will be defined in the coming years.
 If anyone has any objections, let them be credited without making a hypocritical campaign out of it.
 We have established under what conditions it is possible to give the regions more autonomy.
 We have included the Lep, because the disparities arise from the fact that no one has ever asked themselves the problem of establishing what the minimum levels must be guaranteed to avoid citizens of series A and B. The left didn’t realize this when it initiated the agreements with the regions.
 With our law, the processes for autonomy cannot be started without the Lep having first been established”, says Meloni again.